-This week’s guest post is an interview with the wonder Ian Kennedy, author of the Broken Cosmos trilogy.
+This week’s guest post is an interview with the wonderful Ian Kennedy, author of the Broken Cosmos trilogy.

 Q01 – When did you decide you wanted to become a writer?

 I have always enjoyed writing since I was in primary school.
 It is one of the reasons that I did a law degree at university when I left school.

 I was published a couple of times in my university’s writers’ journal with some short stories.

 But my major writing did not happen until a couple of years ago when I was becoming jaded with law employment after my graduation, and so I decided to try my hand at writing a novel.
 Soon enough it turned into a trilogy, which is published now on Amazon.
 (See below for links).

 Q02 – Are there any authors who inspire you?